silverstripe/addons.silverstripe.org/README.md

  * `sake dev/tasks/UpdateAddonsTask`: Runs the add-on updater.
  * `sake dev/tasks/UpdateSilverStripeVersionsTask`: Updates the available SilverStripe versions.
  * `sake dev/tasks/SilverStripe-Elastica-ReindexTask`: Defines and refreshes the elastic search index.
+ * `sake dev/tasks/BuildAddonsTask`: Manually build addons, downloading screenshots and a README for display through the website.
+There's no need to set up a cron job for this task if you're using the resque queue.

 LESS Compilation
 ===========